isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-17-iss-1-apr-jun-2021/2021-04-11-humanxnature.md

 Portrait of Mohamed Haniff, Field Assistant and one-time Overseer of the Penang Botanic Gardens.
 Mohamed Haniff, who died on 25 March 1930, co-wrote <i>Malay Village Medicine</i> with Isaac Burkill, then Director of the Botanic Gardens in Singapore, This was published in <i>The Gardens’ Bulletin Straits Settlements</i> in April 1930, and is one of the rare works that credits a Malayan botanist as co-author. <i>Image reproduced from Mohamed Haniff Obituary (1930, June).
 The Gardens’ Bulletin Straits Settlements,  5 (3–6), 161–162, p.
 161. Retrieved from Biodiversity Heritage Library website</i>.
 </div>

 The publication contains a glossary of plant species, complete with their Malay names.
 The authors note that according to Malay naming convention, many plants were named for their properties and uses instead of their physical characteristics – resulting in plants with wildly different appearances sharing similar names.
-According to Burkill, this led European naturalists who only understood plants but not Malay knowledge systems, attributed perceived inaccuracies to their Malay sources.[^21]
+According to Burkill, this led European naturalists who only understood plants but not Malay knowledge systems, attributing perceived inaccuracies to their Malay sources.[^21]

 Haniff was an extremely prolific botanist and collector.
 Armed with an extensive knowledge of Malayan flora, he was frequently relied upon to source for plants and collect information from indigenous communities.
 Despite having worked with several prominent European botanists, Haniff was never promoted beyond the rank of Field Assistant.[^22]